'Death before Birth' is a two-year ESRC-funded project, running from 2016-18.

 Please click the logo above to go to our main website (www.deathbeforebirthproject.org)

-Through this project, we aim to examine how people in England who have experienced miscarriage, termination for fetal anomaly, and stillbirth reach decisions concerning the disposal of the remains of pregnancy, how their perceptions of the law impact on their decision-making, and how they communicate their experiences and choices to those there to support them.
-We will also be examining the existing guidance on disposal of the remains of pregnancy, investigating how it is interpreted in practice by professionals and the extent to which it takes account of the views, experiences and needs of the bereaved.
+Through this project, we aim to examine how people in England who have experienced miscarriage, termination for fetal anomaly, and stillbirth reach decisions concerning what happens to their baby after death, how their perceptions of the law impact on their decision-making, and how they communicate their experiences and choices to those there to support them.
+We will also be examining the existing guidance on what happens to babies after they have died, investigating how it is interpreted in practice by professionals and the extent to which it takes account of the views, experiences and needs of the bereaved.
 It is an interdisciplinary project, combining aspects of socio-legal studies, cultural studies, and linguistics.

 The end of a pregnancy may be felt as a form of bereavement, one that usually involves complex emotions that are difficult to articulate.
 From a linguistic standpoint, this project will accordingly pay careful attention not just to what the bereaved and those who support them say, but how they express themselves through their words and actions.
 We are particularly interested in how individuals may use figurative language to help them to express complex and difficult emotions.